Junior and Youth Sailing (JAYS)

 Youth Coaching

-Youth sailors are encouraged to take part in class specific coaching organised by the relevant fleet captain.
+For youth sailors (aged 17-21), or more experienced junior sailors, there are also many opportunities to join in class specific coaching, double-handed sailing, team racing, endurance racing, coaching and instructing.
+This may include class specific coaching organised by the other fleet captains within the Club.
 In addition, many of our Youth sailors are involved in coaching programmes run outside the Club, which we actively look to back-up through bespoke Club coaching wherever possible.
-In addition, there are opportunities to take part in specific training for events such as the Southport 12 Hour Race.
+We also have specific training for events such as the WLYC 12 Hour and 24 Hour Races and the RYA Eric Twiname Junior and Youth Team Racing Championships.
 Youth (and junior) sailors are also welcome to join in with Better Sailing sessions on Saturday mornings.

 Friendly Fridays